AdaCore/training_material/courses/fundamentals_of_ada/240_tasking.rst

    C. :answer:`Hello, Goodbye, Done`
    D. Hello, Goodbye

+.. container:: animate

-:explanation:`Entries "Hello" and "Goodbye" are reached (so "Hello and "Goodbye" are written.
-After "Goodbye", task returns to Main (so "Done" is written) but the loop in the task never finishes (so "Finished" is never written).`
+   Entries :ada:`Hello` and :ada:`Goodbye` are reached (so "Hello" and "Goodbye" are printed).
+After :ada:`Goodbye`, task returns to :ada:`Main` (so "Done" is printed) but the loop in the task never finishes (so "Finished" is never printed).

 ===================
 Protected Objects